 The second, To Change the Face and Heart of America, a collection of writings by Robert E. Gard, will be released in June of 2016 to celebrate the 50th anniversary of one of Gard's seminal texts, The Arts In the Small Community.
 In this unique collection, Gard’s daughter, Maryo Gard Ewell, collects 50 years of Gard’s writings into a set of 10 beautiful, simple, profound meditations upon the value of the arts in communities.
 Gard’s words are as resonant now as when they were first written and exhort all Americans to “change the face and the heart of America” through the arts.
 Speaking across time, the visionary artist and advocate Robert E. Gard, one of the founders of the local arts movement, reminds us that healthy, vibrant, equitable communities are not possible without arts and culture.

-The third, New Community Visions: A Blueprint for 21st Century Healthy Communities through the Arts, will celebrate the 25th anniversary of another seminal text, Community Vision, first published by Americans for the Arts in 1990.
-This book—a mixture of visions, policy statements, and practical how-to—will inform the programming, capacity building and training, and support mechanisms for local arts organizations and others throughout the country as we move together towards tomorrow.
+Plans for a third book, New Community Visions: A Blueprint for 21st Century Healthy Communities through the Arts, meant to celebrate the 25th anniversary of another seminal text, Community Vision, first published by Americans for the Arts in 1990 were adjusted into a set of planning documents and new bodies of work--including the current Americans for the Arts Strategic Plan, an ongoing body of work around "arts and" integration and social impact, and our Statement on Cultural Equity.
+The infusion of the results of New Community Visions into all of what Americans for the Arts will do over the next 10 years is ongoing, and will include the programming, capacity building and training, and support mechanisms for local arts organizations and others throughout the country as we move together towards tomorrow.

 Together, these works will drive programming and field education initiatives from Americans for the Arts and our local partners for a decade—primarily through our new, robust suite of field education tools Arts U, which will be leveraged to create digital, regional, and national opportunities for training, engagement, and cross-community support in communities of all shapes, sizes, and demographies throughout the United States.